kmlyteixeira/grpc-project/README.md

 **Some features that make gRPC more performant such as:**

-:bookmark_tabs: **Use Protocol Buffers** as default data serialization format - his format is binary and more compact than text formats such as _JSON_, and results in lower bandwidth consumption and less overhead during data transmission
+📑 **Use Protocol Buffers** as default data serialization format - his format is binary and more compact than text formats such as _JSON_, and results in lower bandwidth consumption and less overhead during data transmission
    - because it is a binary format and has an explicitly defined data schema (using a .proto file), data serialization and deserialization tend to be faster when compared to text formats such as JSON, where the data structure is less rigorous, which generates less overhead during data serialization and deserialization

-:bulb: **Use HTTP/2** as default transport protocol
+💡 **Use HTTP/2** as default transport protocol

-:loop: **Bidirectional Streaming** - which means that both the client and the server can send a continuous sequence of messages and can be useful in cases involving real time communications or transferring large amounts of data.
+➿ **Bidirectional Streaming** - which means that both the client and the server can send a continuous sequence of messages and can be useful in cases involving real time communications or transferring large amounts of data.

-:chart_with_downwards_trend: **Lower latency** - the efficiency of HTTP/2 combined with lower data overhead and bidirectional streaming capabilities means that gRPC generally has lower latencies compared to _REST_, for example, especially in environments where fast and efficient communication is crucial.
+📉 **Lower latency** - the efficiency of HTTP/2 combined with lower data overhead and bidirectional streaming capabilities means that gRPC generally has lower latencies compared to _REST_, for example, especially in environments where fast and efficient communication is crucial.

 ### gRPC x REST - Summary of differences